HackBulgaria/Ruby-on-Rails-1/week5/course-management/README.md

 Howdy!

 For our next adventure in the world of World-Wide Web we would like to develop an application for managing our Rails course.
-The next lines describe the key components of our system.
+The next lines describe the key components of this system.

 ## Lectures
 We have many lectures in our system.
 Every lecture is composed of a name, a text body and many tasks.
 These tasks are four the students to solve and could be as many as we want.